 Swagbucks local allows you to link a card and then earn points whenever you shop locally at participating scores.
 You basically get free points for supporting local businesses.
 You can also set Swagbucks Search as your search engine on your phone and you earn rewards for every search.

 This can take a lot of time to rack up points but with plenty of options for how to do this, it is possible to reach payout for one or two gift cards a month.
-The sign up bonus and cash back offers are just a little bit of a cherry on top.
-There’s a reason Swagbucks is consistently seen as one of the best smartphone apps for earning money.
+The sign up bonus and cash back offers are just a little bit of a cherry on top (and check out these other apps that offer instance sign-up bonuses).
+There's a reason Swagbucks is consistently seen as one of the best smartphone apps for earning money.

 Sweatcoin is an interesting one as far as a passive app goes.
 With this app you get points or “sweatcoins” based on how many steps you walk in a day.
 Generally speaking, about 1,000 steps will equal one sweatcoin.
 Overtime these can be traded in for prizes or given enough time even possibly cash.

 If you are thinking you're going to make a fortune walking, think again.
 Like most passive income apps, sweatcoin doesn't pay a lot.
 Even if you're an absolute beast who walks 15 miles a day, you may take three to five years to get a $1,000 cash payout.
 Assuming that prize is still there three years from now.
 In other words, it wouldn't be worth the hours upon hours of walking to get anything worthwhile.